balena-io/docs/pages/installing/gettingStarted-BBB.md

 <img src="/img/common/sign_up_flow/enter_ssh_key_cropped.png" class="shadow" width="80%">

 Once generated, SSH keys are easy to use.
-In fact you generally don't have tothink about it at all.
-Once you're set up just `git push` your code to us andit's taken care of automatically and securely.
+In fact you generally don't have to think about it at all.
+Once you're set up just `git push` your code to us and it's taken care of automatically and securely.

 If you don't have your ssh key setup yet, but want to explore resin.io, just click `skip`.
 Note that you will not be able to push code to your devices until you have an ssh key saved.
 This can be done at anytime from the `Preferences` page on the dashboard.